cifarquhar/battleships/README.md

 *chmod 755 start.sh*

-Execute the start.sh script, navigate to the browser tabs it opens and refresh them.
-It may be necessary to run webpack in order to bundle the files.
-To do so, open a new terminal tab, navigate to the client folder and use the command:
+Execute the start.sh script and navigate to the browser tabs it opens (it may be necessary to refresh one/both of them).
+From there click on the top board to place ships and make sure each is in a valid position using the "validate placement" button.
+Once all ships are placed click the "ready" button and wait for your opponent to do the same.

-*npm start*

 ## Primary Board